Richard Owen, President

 Henry W. Marshall, Acting President

-of the Board of Trustees, Marshall was elected acting president
+a member of the Board of Trustees, Marshall was elected acting

 Edward C. Elliott, President